oskarprzybylski23/Hiking-Game/README.md

   - [Trees & Bushes](https://rowdy41.itch.io/trees-bushes)
   - [Hiker Girl](https://www.deviantart.com/avalypuff/art/Hiker-Girl-806685123)

+Special credits go to OpenAI for ChatGPT, that became my best buddy for a while and helped me through a lot of issues, kind people of StackOverflow and staff at Bartons Cafe in Bermondsey who supplied me with caffeine and put up with me staying there hours on end on a weekly basis.

 ## Setup
 To run the game locally on your machine, follow these steps: